 If you have panic disorder, you may feel suddenly terrified for no reason.
 These unexpected and repeated bursts of terror are called panic attacks.
 Panic attacks can happen any time and any place without warning.
 They often happen in grocery stores, malls, crowds, or while traveling.
-Panic attacks don't last long, but they are so scary that they feel like they go on forever.
+Panic attacks don't last long, but they can make you feel as though they do.

 Symptoms of panic attack include: